mbeaudru/react-native-sample/readme.md

 ![SDK Manager Standalone](https://i.snag.gy/Y3X58Z.jpg)

-> **Note:** If it doesn't work as expected, try checking you have not forgotten any of the steps above.
-If not, please **open an issue and describe your problem**.

 ### Execution failed for task ':app:dexDebug'

 Go into the **android** project's folder in your terminal and run